giby42/forcefield/README.md

 b.This program uses force field method to first give a energy of a given hydrocarbon(the structure could be branced or cycled) and then use Metropolis algorithm to do subsequent energy minimization.

-c.all teses parameter related to forcefield used in this prigram are found in literature "J. Am.
+c.all theses parameters and formula related to forcefield calculation used in this program are found in literature "J. Am.
 Chem.
 SOC.
 1995, 117, 5179-5197" and the final units of the energy is kcal

 d.Van-der Walls’ interactions between two atoms whose distance smaller than 4A are not calculated.
 Because if two atoms close together, the Van-der Walls’ interactions has been included in Stretch,Bending and Torsional energy.
 Because when calculate Torsional energy, it cross three bonds and the three bonds distance are almost 4A